About ICD-10-CM for Audiology and Speech-Language Pathology

 Why the Switch?

-The Centers for Disease Control and Prevention (CDC) developed the new ICD-10-CM classification system because the ICD-9-CM is running out of codes.
+The Centers for Disease Control and Prevention (CDC) developed the new ICD-10-CM classification system because the ICD-9-CM was running out of codes.
 Hundreds of new diagnosis codes are submitted annually.
-The ICD-9-CM is 30 years old, has outdated and obsolete terminology, and produces limited data.
-ICD-10-CM will allow for more codes and greater specificity and thus better data tracking of incidence and prevalence of disease.
+The ICD-9-CM was 30 years old, has outdated and obsolete terminology, and produced limited data.
+ICD-10-CM allows for more codes and greater specificity and thus better data tracking of incidence and prevalence of disease.

 The ICD-10 is owned by the World Health Organization (WHO) and ICD-10-CM is the United States' modification of the ICD-10.

 The ICD-10-CM codes are based on an alpha-numeric system that is very different from the current ICD-9-CM numeric-only system.
 ICD-9-CM consists of approximately 13,000 codes while ICD-10-CM has approximately 68,000 available codes and provides more flexibility for adding new codes.
 ICD-9 lacks detail whereas ICD-10 is very specific.
 This may mean a decreased need to include supporting documentation with claims.
 ICD-10 will provide better data for processing claims, making clinical decisions, tracking public health, conducting research, and identifying fraud and abuse.
 Additionally, conditions have been grouped in a more logical fashion than in ICD-9.
 This may have been accomplished by means of movement from one chapter to another or one section to another.
 Many codes have been added to, deleted from, combined, or moved in ICD-10.